 The primary goal of the PhD program in Business Administration with a major in Finance is to prepare students to become productive researchers and professors at institutions of higher learning, or as researchers in government and business.
 The Finance PhD program emphasizes the ability to conduct original research on important topics in the field of Finance.
 Because completing a doctoral degree is a difficult and lengthy process, we pay close attention to each student throughout their tenure.
 The program consists of only a handful of PhD students at any one time, allowing each student to work closely with the faculty and to receive the hands-on training needed to succeed.

-New PhD students begin the program in the fall semester of odd numbered years, with admission decisions being made early in the spring semester.
+New PhD students begin the program in the fall semester, with admission decisions being made early in the spring semester of every other year.
 Successful applicants typically have a strong quantitative background, though not all have an undergraduate degree in business.
-Applicants must submit a GMAT score, and international applicants that do not hold a degree from an English speaking country must also submit a TOEFL score.
-Successful applicants typically have GMAT scores at or above 640, though other factors are considered.
+Applicants must submit either a GMAT or GRE score, and international applicants that do not hold a degree from an English speaking country must also submit a TOEFL score.
+Successful applicants typically have GMAT or GRE scores at or above 640, though other factors are considered.
 Details on the application process may be found at the Office of the Graduate School.

 Program of Study